 - Bud sorting In the production of THC-based products, a vibratory sifter enables consistent sorting of different sizes and qualities of buds.
 Using appropriate separating procedures, processors can sort between small, medium and large buds.
 These pharmaceutical-quality screeners reduce material handling and dramatically increase throughput for cannabis processors.
 Bud sorters are available in different sizes to meet a wide range of throughput requirements.

-- Separation of flower, leaf, stem and stalk In both CBD and THC production, segregation into different size fractions allow for the best materials for use in extraction (wet and dry) and for producing smokable, edible, and pharmaceutical products.
+- Separation of flower, leaf, stem and stalk In both CBD and THC production, segregation into different size fractions allows for the best materials for use in extraction (wet and dry) and for producing smokable, edible, and pharmaceutical products.

 - Vigorous sifting Plant materials can be broken and segregated from stalk and stem for use in extraction, edible, smokable and premium products.